Electronic Code Book

 Schema password username

-By creating another user with a long username and a short password, we can see that the following pattern is used: username|delimiter|password.
+By creating another user with a long username and a short password, we can confirm that the following pattern is used: username|delimiter|password.

-Username length: Password length: Username+Password length: Cookie's length (after decoding):
+Username length Password length Username+Password length Cookie's length (after decoding)

 We can see that the size of the decoded cookie goes from 8 to 16 bytes when the length of the Username+Password is greater than 7.
 We can infer from this value that the delimiter is a single byte since the encryption is done per block of 8 bytes.